On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Introduction

 \section{Introduction}

-Entropy, cross entropy and relative entropy are key quantities in information theory and many adjacent fields: statistical physics, dynamical systems, machine learning, etc. The problem of estimating them from data, making as few assumptions as possible on the sources generating the data, has a long history.
-In 1993, Ziv and Merhav proposed a procedure for estimating the cross entropy
+Entropy, cross entropy and relative entropy are key quantities in information theory and many adjacent fields: statistical physics, dynamical systems, pattern recognition, etc. The problem of estimating them from data, making as few assumptions as possible on the sources generating the data, has a long history.
+In 1993, Ziv and Merhav proposed, based on the seminal work~\cite{LZ78}, a procedure for estimating the (specific) cross entropy

-for two ergodic measures~$\P$ and~$\Q$ on a space of sequences with values in some finite alphabet~$\cA$.
-Roughly summarized, their procedure entails counting the number $c_N^{\textnormal{ZM}}(y|x)$ of words in a sequential parsing of~$y_1^N$ using the longest possible strings that can be found in~$x_1^N$, where $y$ and $x$ are produced respectively by the sources $\Q$ and $\P$, and then computing
+for two ergodic measures~$\P$ and~$\Q$ on a space of sequences with values in some finite alphabet~$\cA$.\footnote{Existence of the limit is discussed in the next section.} Roughly summarized, their procedure entails counting the number $c_N^{\textnormal{ZM}}(y|x)$ of words in a sequential parsing of~$y_1^N$ using the longest possible strings that can be found in~$x_1^N$, where $y$ and $x$ are produced respectively by the sources $\Q$ and $\P$, and then computing

-as an estimator for~$\Sc(\Q|\P)$; see~\cite[\S{II}]{MZ93} {and Example~\ref{ex:parsings}}. {This provided an operational point of view on cross entropy (and thus on relative entropy, as explained below) that was not in the literature on statistical mechanics or dynamical systems.} They have shown that if $\P$ and $\Q$ are ergodic Markov measures, then this estimator is strongly asymptotically consistent in the sense that
+as an estimator for~$\Sc(\Q|\P)$; see~\cite[\S{II}]{MZ93} {and Example~\ref{ex:parsings}} below. {This provided an operational point of view on cross entropy (and thus on relative entropy, as explained below) that was not in the literature on statistical mechanics or dynamical systems.} They have shown that if $\P$ and $\Q$ are ergodic Markov measures, then this estimator is strongly asymptotically consistent in the sense that

 for $(\P\otimes\Q)$-almost every~$(x,y)$.
 As a particular case, if $\P=\Q$ then this suggests an entropy estimator.
-In a recent work~\cite{BGPR}, we have extended this almost sure result to a class of decoupled measures that includes regular g-measures and 1-dimensional Gibbs measures for summable interactions satisfying very mild assumptions, but not all hidden-Markov models with finite hidden alphabet.
+In a recent work, we have extended this almost sure result to a class of decoupled measures that includes regular g-measures and 1-dimensional Gibbs measures for summable interactions satisfying very mild assumptions, but not all hidden-Markov models with finite hidden alphabet~\cite{BGPR}.
 This seemed to be the best one could do by following the parsing procedure in the spirit of the original proof.